mjuniper/ambitious-arcgis-app-2018/workshop/3-addons.md

 num: { refreshModel: true },
 ```

- - then update query() call as follows:
+ - then update the `model()` hook as follows:

 ```js
 return itemsService.search({ q, num: params.num, start: params.start });
 ```

-- in app/items/controller.js add this to the top of the controller:
+- in app/controllers/items.js add this to the top of the controller:

 ```js
 // query parameters used by components